 Secondary School Counselor Recommendation & Transcripts

-Students whose first language is not English must take the Test of English as a Foreign Language (TOEFL) or the IELTS (International English Language Testing System).
+Students who do not speak English as a first language and who have attended a school where the primary language of instruction is not English are highly encouraged take the TOEFL (Test of English as a Foreign Language or the IELTS (International English Language Testing System).

 - SAT Code: 6674